top of page

 Time Off to Vote transcends party lines.
 Our founders and supporters span the ideological spectrum.
 Current Time Off to Vote laws come from an even combination of red and blue states, demonstrating the non-partisan nature of the movement.

-Does my state have Time Off to Vote?
+Does my state have Paid Time Off to Vote?

 States with paid TOTV laws